samrks/samrks.github.io/celebration/index.md

 ## G！🎉🎉 💪

+>   ‪Stay young.
+Stay naive.
+Stay curious.
+“Grown ups” don’t change the world.
+They conform to it.

 > Life is simply about getting hit over and over :)

 >   Never put off till tomorrow what you can do today :)